crytic/ethersplay/README.md

 ```
 The source code file has to be in the same directory than the `*.asm.json` file.

-### EVM Bindiff
-Find the difference between two bytecodes.

 ### Manticore coverage
 Color the basic blocks explored through Manticore (using the `visited.txt` file).

 ## Known issues
 - Opening more than one bytecode file generates the wrong CFG
 - `EVM Source Code` was tested with solc 0.4.16.
 It is not compatible with other versions.
-- `EVM Bindiff` is a work in progress.
-It contains several bugs.